databladeio/getting-started/README.md

 # You can optionally provide a keyword argument index_col="column name" to set
 # the DataFrame index.
 You'll often want to set this to your ID column name.
 r = dbl.sql.query(INTEGRATION_ID, SQL_QUERY)

+# You can also write a DataFrame back to your database
+# if_exists takes three parameters:
+#   "fail": If table exists, do nothing
+#   "replace": If table exists, drop it, recreate it, and insert data
+#   "append": If table exists, insert data.
+Create if does not exist
+dbl.sql.query(INTEGRATION_ID, TABLE_NAME, DATAFRAME, if_exists="fail")
 ```

 #### Creating a read-only user (PostgreSQL)